mpolden/unp/README.md

 `Patterns` sets the wildcard patterns that a file needs to match to be able to trigger an event.

-`Remove` determines whether archive files should be deleted after unpacking.
+`Remove` determines whether archives and SFV files should be deleted after unpacking.

 `PostCommand` is an optional command to be run after unpacking completes.